jobongie/group10_project2/README.md

 To begin:

 1. **PGAdmin4**- Open the Browser of your choice and begin running this program, you must keep it open throughout the operation of the Dashboard.
-Open the file **static\data\US_Enterprises-CreateTable.sql**, and follow the instructions outlined within, you will need to import the following 3 files after creating their tables.
+Create a Database within your postgresql server named **Enterprises**, and open the query tool within this Database.
+Paste the code from the file **static\data\US_Enterprises-CreateTable.sql**, and follow the instructions outlined within, you will need to import the following 3 files after creating their tables.

     a. **static\data\2017_NAICS_Structure_Summary.csv**